benyanke/UbuntuUnifiInstaller/README.md

-# _Ubiquity Unifi Controller_ Install Script for Linux
+# _Ubiquity Unifi Controller_ Install Script for Ubuntu Server
 ## With Let's Encrypt
 Bash installer script for the Unifi Controller for Ubiquity's unifi access points, including integration with Let's Encrypt (via nginx)